 It took me a long time to sign up for WP Engine, but I now know that waited too long.
-I had spent so much time avoiding (relatively) expensive hosting but instead I was spending hours automating backups and building QA/dev environments.
-These tasks make sense for many people, but not for me and not while running web businesses that had other demands on my time.
+For years I’ve avoided premium hosting, but it meant I was spending hours automating backups and building QA environments.
+These tasks make sense for many people, but not for me and not while running a business that has other demands on my time.

-I’ve been very happy with WP Engine and would recommend it to others.
+I’ve been happy with WP Engine and would recommend it to others.
 Many of these features I’ve noted as being excellent about WPE are available other places, but I haven’t seen them wrapped up in such a nice package anywhere else.
-Maybe my case is a rare one and other experiences with WP Engine aren’t as good as mine, but the money I pay to them every month is one of the bills I’m happy to pay.
+Maybe my case is a rare one and other experiences with WP Engine aren’t as good, but the money I pay to WP Engine every month is one of the bills I’m happy to pay.